yast/yast.github.io/doc/travis-integration.md

 Jenkins jobs (e.g. [docker-trigger-yastdevel-ruby]( https://ci.opensuse.org/view/Yast/job/docker-trigger-yastdevel-ruby/)).

-There is also defined an upstream dependedncy to the base `openSUSE` repository, the images should be rebuilt whenever the upstream is updated.
+There is also defined an upstream dependency to the base `openSUSE` repository, the images should be rebuilt whenever the upstream is updated.

 It is possible to trigger a rebuild manually - log into the Docker Hub, select the